 Types of Audits

 A proactive HR audit focuses on how well the organization is complying with current federal, state, and local laws and regulations.
-It includes a review of HR procedures such as interviewing and hiring, performance management, recordkeeping and employee relations and is broken down by five (5) sections;
+It includes a review of HR procedures such as interviewing and hiring, performance management, record keeping, and employee relations and is broken down into five sections:

 - Recruitment and Selection